 Peter Lynch has written two excellent books: One Up on Wall Street and Beating the Street.
-I’ve read both multiple times, but I was excited to find new Peter Lynch content.
+These are well-known favorites of some of our analysts, but I was excited to find new Peter Lynch content.

 Feel free to read through the 181 pages at your leisure, but I figured I would share the three key investing lessons that I learned from them.